OpenHUTB/carla_doc/docs/3rd_party_integrations.md

 # 3rd Party Integrations

-CARLA has been developed to integrate with several 3rd party applications in order to maximise its utility and extensability.
+Carla has been developed to integrate with several 3rd party applications in order to maximise its utility and extensability.
 The following

 -   [__ROS bridge__](https://carla.readthedocs.io/projects/ros-bridge/en/latest/)
 -   [__SUMO__](adv_sumo.md)